 In lieu of the Iowa Absentee Ballot Request Form, you may submit a written request for an absentee ballot on a piece of paper no smaller than 3x5 inches.

 The request must contain the following required information:

-In Person: Once ballots become available, you may vote in the Auditor’s Office during business hours, 8:00 a.m. - 4:30 p.m., Monday through Friday.
-Additional in person voting opportunities are available the Saturday preceding a Primary Election and the two Saturdays preceding a General Election.
-Additional opportunities for early voting may be provided at satellite stations.
-Satellite voting is called at the discretion of the Auditor or by petition of citizens.
-The deadline to vote absentee in person is 4:30 p.m. the Monday before an election.
+In Person: Once absentee voting begins (currently 20 days prior to any election), you may vote in the Auditor’s Office during business hours, 8:00 a.m. - 4:30 p.m., Monday through Friday.
+Additional in-person voting opportunities are available on the Saturday preceding a Primary Election and the Saturday preceding a General Election.
+Additional opportunities for in-person absentee voting may be provided at satellite stations.
+Satellite voting is called by petition of citizens.
+The deadline to vote absentee in person at the Auditor's Office is 4:30 p.m. the Monday before an election.

 Yes, however, in order for your vote to be counted, you must send us the original signed request.
 You may fax or email a scanned copy of a completed request form.
 Fax to (515) 382-7221 or email email@example.com.
-Requests must be received no later than 5:00 p.m. on the 11th day before an election (10 days before a General Election).
-The original request document must be postmarked by the request deadline and must be received by the Friday following most elections.
-If the canvass by the Board of Supervisors is held during the week of the election, the time of the canvass is the deadline for receipt of the original signed request.
+Requests must be received no later than 5:00 p.m. on the 15th day before an election.
+The original request document must be postmarked by the request deadline (15 days prior to election) and must be received in the Auditor's Office by the close of polls on Election Day (8 pm).
 [IA 721 - 21.2(2)]

 You can return your ballot by mail (postage is paid) or in person.
 Official instructions are included with your ballot.

 You may designate someone to return your ballot under the following circumstances: